elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 # Full Stack Example

 This example complements the blog post ["A full stack in one command"](TODO), providing the docker compose files responsible for deploying an example architecture of the Elastic Stack.
-This architecture utilises Logstash and Beat modules for data sources, populating a wide range of dashboards to provide a simple experience for new users to the Elastic Stack.
+This architecture utilises Beat modules for data sources, populating a wide range of dashboards to provide a simple experience for new users to the Elastic Stack.

 ## Pre-requisites